 I was emailing a prospect recently who mentioned that a competing firm had proposed doing A/B multivariate testing.
 If you’re familiar with the jargon of testing different ads/landing pages, you would know that A/B testing is different from multivariate testing.
-I can’t blame the prospect or my competition however, because ours is an industry enamoured with jargon and it sometimes gets me confused too!
+I can’t blame the prospect or my competition, however, because ours is an industry enamored with jargon and it sometimes gets me confused too!
 In any case, let’s see what A/B testing and multivariate testing really mean, and the implications for your test results.

 A/B testing is defined as testing different values for the same variable.
 For example, suppose you have three landing pages, called A, B, and C. You can carry out A/B testing by changing the titles on each landing page.
-The variable there would be the title, and each the A’s title, B’s title and C’s title would each be a value for that variable.
+The variable there would be the title, and each the A’s title, B’s title, and C’s title would each be value for that variable.

 It isn’t about having only two versions and comparing one to the other.
 You can do A/B/C testing or even go super deep and do A/B/[…]/Z testing!
 A/B testing is also sometimes referred to as split testing or A/B split testing because you split your traffic (or your “sample,” if you’re testing something offline, like in-store displays)

 Multivariate testing is defined as testing multiple values for multiple variables, simultaneously (hence the name “multivariate”).
-Let’s say we’re still working with pages A, B and C. Instead of just testing different titles, we’d also try different colour ‘buy now’ buttons, emphasizing different benefits in the copy and displaying different testimonials.
+Let’s say we’re still working with pages A, B and C. Instead of just testing different titles, we’d also try different color ‘buy now’ buttons, emphasizing different benefits in the copy and displaying different testimonials.

 This is all done at the same time.
 If you tested each of these variables separately, you’d really just be carrying out A/B testing!

 To give a human analogy, A/B testing is like having two brothers growing up side-by-side.
 They’re raised exactly the same way and are identical in every way, except that they play different sports.
-You’d be testing for the result of being enrolled in each of those sports and see who got a better job, or earned more money, for example.
+You’d be testing for the result of being enrolled in each of those sports and see who got a better job or earned more money, for example.

 Multivariate testing would take those brothers’ children, and have them being raised very differently.
-The variables there would be the brothers’ different wives, the ways they were being raised, their environments etc. You could still test to see who got better jobs and/or earned more money.
+The variables there would be the brothers’ different wives, the ways they were being raised, their environments, etc. You could still test to see who got better jobs and/or earned more money.

 As this example shows, there’s a big difference in what you can learn from the results of these two types of testing.